cockroachlabs/workshop_labs/lab2_student_instructions_query.md

 --  Q1
 --
-The following report query is run the application dashboard.
+The following report query is run to populate a dashboard within your application.
 Please run this query and record the results.

 ```
 SELECT h_w_id, count(*)